driazati/tvm/docs/arch/relay_intro.rst

     :align: center

-The nested let binding is called A-normal form, and it is commonly used as IRs in functional programming languages.
+The nested let binding is called `A-normal form <https://en.wikipedia.org/wiki/A-normal_form>`_, and it is commonly used as IRs in functional programming languages.
 Now, please take a close look at the AST structure.
 While the two programs are semantically identical (so are their textual representations, except that A-normal form has let prefix), their AST structures are different.